charlehsin/react-testing-library/tutorials/step12-radio-button/README.md

-# Tutorial to test drop down menu
+# Tutorial to test radio button

 1. Open a Bash and run the following commands if you are behind corporate VPN.
    - export HTTP_PROXY=<http_proxy>